The Research Behind

 The Doctor Talk.
 HRT Decoded.
 The Conversation Nobody Is Having.

-Week 4 covers HRT, the WHI study, GSM, testosterone, and how to advocate for yourself in medical appointments.
+Week 4 covers HRT, the WHI study, GSM, testosterone, and how to advocate for yourself in clinical appointments — including what to ask, what to request, and how to respond when dismissed.

 - The Menopause Society (NAMS).
 2022 Hormone Therapy Position Statement.
 Available at: menopause.org.